kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 ##### 2. impl Iterator for Combinator

 What's the output of this combinator during iteration over the dataframe?
-In the case of `Sum`, we're just taking the scalar sum of elements in a row or column, depending on the axis of iteration.
+In the case of `Sum`, we're just taking the scalar sum of elements in a "window".

 ```